1. Contact Nichols Crowder at either our Moorabbin office (03) 9559 3888

 Credit references provide some indication to the owner and Nichols Crowder that a potential tenant is reliable, timely, honest and trustworthy with regards to the payment of invoices and bills.
 The references could include, past landlord(s), regular business suppliers, audited financials and estate agents who you have leased premises from previously.

-Your property manager (the name and details will be provided in the welcome letter) is always available to assist.
+Your property manager (the name and details will be provided) is always available to assist.

-If your query relates to any common property matters then it is best to contact the owners corporation (the company name and details will be provided in the welcome letter) directly.
+If your query relates to any common property matters then it is best to contact the owners corporation (the company name and details will be provided) directly.

 The first tax invoice will be sent midway through the first month of the tenancy.
 Rent is payable in advance (not arrears).
 Late fees may apply so setting up a direct deposit system is advisable.